AlibabaCloudDocs/ecs/intl.en-US/Deployment & Maintenance/Cloud assistant/Configure the Cloud Assistant client/Install the Cloud Assistant client.md

 2. Select one of the following methods to install the Cloud Assistant client based on the operating system of your instance:

     -   Install the client by using an RPM package.
-This method is applicable to operating systems such as CentOS, Red Hat Enterprise Linux \(RHEL\), and SUSE Linux.
+This method is applicable to operating systems such as Alibaba Cloud Linux, CentOS, Red Hat Enterprise Linux \(RHEL\), and SUSE Linux.
         1. Download the RPM package for a specific version of the Cloud Assistant client from one of the following links:

             -   Public link for the latest version: